This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Matched with a Leading Birth Injury Attorney in Your AreaGet Help Now

-Keep in mind that the costs of care and ongoing support and therapy for CP can be high, as aforementioned.
 Your family may also lose an income if one parent needs to stay home to care for the child.
 A lawyer will ensure your child can get all the required care by fighting to help you win damages from the responsible parties.

 As a disabled person, your child’s rights are protected by state and federal laws.
 A lawyer may be necessary to ensure your child is getting access to appropriate educational opportunities and is not being discriminated against by a school, business, or other organization.